 UARTs (RS422, RS485)

 When a particular application is not supported by the existing standard library of eTPU code, the developer must create custom eTPU C code.
-The ASH WARE ETEC eTPU/eTPU2 C Compiler can be used to create your custom eTPU "C" code.
+The ASH WARE ETEC eTPU/eTPU2/eTPU2+ C Compiler can be used to create and compile your custom eTPU "C" code.
 The code can consist of a combination of both the standard library code and your custom eTPU code.
-ASH WARE Inc.'s eTPU/eTPU2 simulator can be used to verify that the eTPU "C" code meets the requirements of the application.
+ASH WARE Inc.'s eTPU2+ DevTool simulation engine can be used to verify that the eTPU "C" code meets the requirements of the application.

-While dramatically easier than TPU microccoding, eTPU coding has a learning curve.
+While easier than TPU microcoding, eTPU coding has a learning curve.
 The eTPU coding course is therefore highly recommended.
-The cost of approximately $1000 is well worth it.
+The cost of approximately $1500 is well worth it.
 See our web page on training services.